Daniel Manzato

 Daniel Manzato (born 17 January 1984) is a Swiss professional ice hockey goaltender who currently plays for SC Bern in the National League (NL).
-He was drafted 160th overall in the 2002 NHL Entry Draft by the Carolina Hurricanes.
+He was drafted 160th overall in the 2002 NHL entry draft by the Carolina Hurricanes.

 Playing career

-During the 2014–15 season, on January 5, 2015, Manzato signed a three-year contract extension to the remain in Lugano until 2018.
+During the 2014–15 season, on 5 January 2015, Manzato signed a three-year contract extension to remain in Lugano until 2018.

 Manzato joined HC Ambrì-Piotta for the 2018/19 season on a two-year deal.

-On December 12, 2019, in his final year of his contract with Ambri, Manzato agreed to a one-year deal with Genève-Servette HC for the 2020/21 season.
+On 12 December 2019, in the final year of his contract with Ambri, Manzato agreed to a one-year deal with Genève-Servette HC for the 2020/21 season.

-On March 11, 2021, Manzato agreed to a one-year deal with SC Bern for the 2021/22 season.
+On 11 March 2021, Manzato agreed to a one-year deal with SC Bern for the 2021/22 season.

 International play

 Manzato participated at the 2010 IIHF World Championship as a member of the Switzerland men's national ice hockey team.

 Personal life

 Born and raised in the French-speaking part of Switzerland, he speaks German as well as Italian, being of Italian descent and having lived for about six years in the Italian-speaking Canton of Ticino.